shaikhahme/c8y-docs/content/change-logs/analytics/apama-in-c8y-24-18-0-Enhanced-Cumulocity-IoT-transport-in-Apama-10-15-4-to-reflect-changes-in-REST-API.md

 ---
 Due to a change in Cumulocity IoT announced with [release 10.17](https://cumulocity.com/releasenotes/release-10-17-0/announcements-10-17-0), Apama 10.15.4 now explicitly sets `withTotalPages` to `true` for applicable requests.

 Range-based queries (such as `FindManagedObject`) attempt to retrieve all resources matching the query parameters by default.
 Explicitly setting a value for `currentPage` or setting `withTotalPages` to `false` can improve the query performance by disabling paging.
-See the information on REST usage and query result paging in the [Cumulocity IoT OpenAPI Specifications](https://cumulocity.com/api/core/#section/REST-implementation/REST-usage) for more information.
+See the information on REST usage and query result paging in the [{{< openapi >}}](https://cumulocity.com/api/core/#section/REST-implementation/REST-usage) for more information.